Please ensure Javascript is enabled for purposes of website accessibility

 WHEN?

-From September 1, 2023, single-use plastic bowls and plates, plastic-stemmed cotton buds and plastic pizza savers were prohibited from sale, supply and distribution in South Australia.
+Single-use plastic bowls and plates, plastic-stemmed cotton buds and plastic pizza savers were prohibited from sale, supply and distribution in South Australia.

 WHY?